mestu118/survey_automation/README.md

 ## Enabling Googl Sheets API
 * Under APIs & Services select 'Enable APIs and Services'
-* Search for 'Google Sheets APIs' and enable
+* Search for 'Google Sheets APIs' and Enable

 ## API Key & Datacenter
 * Data Center
-Once in your account the data center will be the pre-fix of the link (e.g. https://nyu.ca1.qualtrics.com/ControlPanel/ 'nyu.ca1' is the datacenter)
+Once in your Qualtrics account the data center will be the pre-fix of the link (e.g. https://nyu.ca1.qualtrics.com/ControlPanel/ 'nyu.ca1' is the datacenter)
 * API Key
-Under the Account Settings go to Qualtrics IDs.
+Under Account Settings go to Qualtrics IDs.
 Under API, either generate token or copy the Token.
 * Set the appropriate values in credentials.py

 ## Spreadsheet ID